 How did the idea come about to make Fantasy Stables?

 Our tradition at Christmas has always been to play board games as a family.
 Since we are all into horses we naturally want to play horse games and enjoyed them as kids.
 However now that we are adults we noticed there are no horse board game created for adults to play!
 With our passion for horses and background in 4H horse knowledge competitions (along with Ana’s degree in graphic design) we thought- why not make one ourselves?
 We knew we wanted to create a game where real horses are the absolute center of the game – beautiful horses that would be a dream to own.
 So to begin the creative process we started taking pictures at local horse shows and then sorted through thousands of pictures in different disciplines to choose the ones that we loved the most.
 After 2 years of development Fantasy Stables Regular Edition was born and the Junior Edition followed.

-Can you give us a brief explanation of how you play the game?
+Can you give me a brief explanation of how you play the game?

 The actual game play is very easy and intuitive especially for horse people (no actual horse knowledge is required to play the game though- it’s all on the cards or the board!).
 The object of the game is to collect the most money in horses, cash and bonuses.
 Bonuses are awarded for collecting certain groups of horses like by color, discipline, gender, etc. They add a strategy aspect to the game but are totally optional.
 Both games have similar game-play, but the Junior Edition is just scaled down for kids to play independently.